 Beware!
 If you make this Peach Ice Cream, it will most likely, and quite literally ruin any other ice cream for you, FOREVER!
-It is so rich and creamy and beyond delicious, you'll be making it again and again.
-The fresh peaches mixed with this high-fat ice cream base are a match made in heaven!
+It is so rich and creamy and beyond delicious, you'll want to make it again and again.

-This ice cream is best when used with my Quick Peach Jam, grab the recipe here.
-I am honestly at a loss for words besides the fact that it is simply amazing.
+This ice cream is best when you use my Quick Peach Jam, to make it.
+I am honestly at a loss for words at how good this is.
 I am in love with this ice cream and I simply won't be buying ice cream ever again!

 If you have the space to store it and the budget for it, the Breville Smart Scoop is THE BEST maker out there.
 It churns batch after batch without stopping.
 And it churns everything from sorbet to gelato!